 Below is a typical superbill you would likely see for a family practice with the most commonly used ICD-9 diagnosis and CPT codes listed.
 You've probably seen something similar for your own doctor visit.

 ICD stands for International Statistical Classification of Diseases and Related Health Problems and CPT is an abbreviation for Current Procedural Terminology.
-The ICD 9 Codes are published by the World Health Organization and available publicly.
+The ICD 9 or 10 Codes are published by the World Health Organization and available publicly.
 ICD medical billing codes are alphanumeric codes assigned to the diagnosis based on the symptoms and causes determined by the provider based on assessing the patient.

 CPT medical billing codes are assigned by the American Medical Association (AMA).
 These codes are copyrighted by the AMA and must be purchase through one of their licensed sources.
 CPT codes are also alphanumerical medical billing codes assigned to every procedure or service a medical provider performs on a patient.
 These codes are updated annually by the AMA.